-Proceed Read back Roger You are authorized to begin or continue moving.
-Repeat my message to me.
-I have received and understand all of your last transmission.
+Roger I have received and understand all of your last transmission.

 (Do not use to answer a yes or no question) Say again Repeat what you just said.
-Stand By WaitI will call you back.
+Stand By Wait...I will call you back.
 (Standby is not an approval or denial.
 The caller should reestablish contact if delay is lengthy).
 Unable I cannot do it.

 Verify Request confirmation of information.
-Also, check and · transmit correct info.
-Without Delay Proceed with approved instructions rapidly. , WILCO I have received message, understand, and will comply.
+Also, check and transmit correct info.

+Without Delay Proceed with approved instructions rapidly.
+WILCO I have received message, understand, and will comply.
 Communicate on, and continuously monitor, the designated frequency whenever on the movement area.
-Any communication with the ATCT should include the following sequence:
+Any communication with the ATCT should include the following sequence: EXAMPLE Whom am I calling?
+Tampa Ground 2.
+Who am I?

-EXAMPLE

-- 1. Whom am I calling?
-Tampa Ground

-- 2. Who am I?
-Airport 7/Aircraft Tail #/ARFF 4
+Ops 7/Aircraft Tail #/ARFF 4/Maintenance 27 3.
+Where am I?

-- 3. Where am I?
-Taxiway Juliet 1
+Taxiway Juliet 1 4.
 What you want to do?
-Request permission to cross runway one niner left at taxiway Juliet and proceed to the FedEx ramp

-The controller will either approve or deny the request, or issue special instructions.
-An example of the instruction would be, "Airport 7, proceed as requested.
+Request permission to cross runway one niner left at taxiway Juliet and proceed to the FedEx ramp The controller will either approve or deny the request or issue special instructions.
+An example of the instruction would be, "Ops 7, proceed as requested.
 Hold short of Runway one niner left."
-Acknowledge that you have heard the controller's instruction.
-For example, "Airport 7, holding short of Runway one niner left."
+Acknowledge that you have heard the controller's instructions.
+For example, "Ops 7, holding short of Runway one niner left."
 Always repeat hold short instructions.